-How to Build a Marketing Team
+How to Build and Hire a Marketing Team

 This leaves you faced with the prospect of having to hire a marketing team.
 It can be confusing and convoluted, but having marketing professionals on your side is essential.
 Of course, you might be wondering if you really need to hire a marketing team just yet – could you outsource your needs?
 You could, and both options have their pros and cons.

 Before we get too far into the discussion, let’s talk about the pros and cons of hiring a marketing team for your company versus outsourcing your needs.
 Our advice is this.
 Don’t hire a team unless you are already printing money.
 Meaning, your product is a hit and sales are already flowing.
 DON’T EXPECT A MARKETING TEAM TO FIX A SALES PROBLEM.
 A MARKETING TEAM IS, GENERALLY SPEAKING, A MANAGEMENT TEAM.
 Management means you have already discovered the goldmine(s) and need them to dig deeper.